NaiveShark/NaiveSharkComDoc/docs/product.rst

 Product properties
 ------------------

-Each product can have a list of measurable and enumerable properties - own or inherited from parent product.
+Each product can have a list of measurable and enumerable properties.
+Property value can be own by itself or inherited from parent product.

-:ref:`measurable_parameter_in_prod`
+* :ref:`measurable_parameter_in_prod`
+* :ref:`enumerable_parameter_in_prod`

 For overview - see the screen-shot of example `102NU70 Bipolar transistor <http://www.naiveshark.com/product/product/6947/>`_.